randyrossi/bmc64/README.md

 # Canvas Dimensions

 You can specify how much of the emulated display is visible via the *_canvas_width, *_canvas_height parameters in cmdline.txt.
+By increasing/decreasing the height/width, you can 'cut out' more of the border if it is unwanted.
+Mostly, this is to adjust composite out especially for the VIC20.
 Here are some sample canvas dimensions configs:

 ## PAL